CDLUC3/docker-tutorial/session3/container.registries.md

 - docker login
   - log into a registry (dockerhub is the default)
 - docker pull
-  - pull and image from a repository
+  - pulls an image from a repository
   - login is required to pull from a private repository
 - docker push
-  - push and image to a repository (login is required)
+  - pushes an image to a repository (login is required)